jywu20/Notes/Computer Science/Circuit/HDL.md

 we will dive into Verilog, a quite popular HDL, whose semantics we find is actually quite close to
 [a computational graph together with a lot of event listeners](#summary-of-semantics-of-verilog).
-We can also use [C-to-RTL tools](#high-level-synthesis-hls) to automatically convert procedural codes into RTL.
+We can also use [C-to-RTL tools, or in other words high-level synthesis (HLS)](#high-level-synthesis-hls) to automatically convert procedural codes into RTL.
+HLS compiles C/C++ functions into RTL modules, and therefore more subtleties like how to ensure the correct control flow between two functions arise.

 # Register transfer level (RTL) description